LandOfTheRair/LandOfTheRair/server/README.md

 ## Testing While Using the Prod Client

 You can append `?apiUrl=localhost:6795` (or whatever you set the port to) to the URL of the production client (`https://play.rair.land/`) to test your changes locally.

+## Overriding Any Configuration File

+While a lot of configurations are bundled with the game to ensure they work, [any configuration from the Content repository](https://github.com/LandOfTheRair/Content/) that gets put in the `_output` folder can be overridden by putting them in a `config/` folder.
+All files must be in JSON format, as the raw, uncompiled version (YML) will not be compiled by the game server.
+These files are not patched on top of existing data, and must contain all relevant data (ie, they will replace whatever exists in the game).
+This means that for some configuration files, the game will break unless everything is specified exactly in the same structure.

+The full list of configuration files as-is:

+* `allegiancestats.json` - used to determine the "secret" bonuses for each allegiance on character creation
+* `attributestats.json` - used to determine what attributes are valid for elite NPCs
+* `charselect.json` - used to display data about character selection, as well as stat mods for character creation
+* `droptable-maps.json` - used to determine the drop table for maps
+* `droptable-regions.json` - used to determine the drop table for regions
+* `effect-data.json` - all metadata for all effects
+* `events.json` - all possible events that can spawn randomly
+* `fate.json` - all possible results for fate
+* `hidereductions.json` - all changes made to stealth based on what items are held
+* `holidaydescs.json` - all descriptions for holidays
+* `items.json` - all items in the game
+* `materialstorage.json` - material storage metadata / display
+* `npcs.json` - all npcs in the game
+* `npcnames.json` - all possible custom npc names
+* `npc-scripts.json` - all npc scripts (for map npcs)
+* `premium.json` - all premium purchases / etc
+* `quests.json` - all quests in the game
+* `rarespawns.json` - all rarespawns in the game by map
+* `recipes.json` - all recipes in the game
+* `rngdungeonconfig.json` - all of the config for Solokar / Orikurnis (and any future RNG dungeons)
+* `settings.json` - all game settings
+* `skilldescs.json` - all skill descriptions per skill level
+* `spawners.json` - all spawners in the game
+* `spells.json` - all spells in the game
+* `sprite-data.json` - all door / other sprite data
+* `statdamagemultipliers.json` - all stat multipliers for combat / etc
+* `statictext.json` - all static text (for decor and such)
+* `traits.json` - all traits in the game
+* `trait-trees.json` - all trait trees in the game
+* `weapontiers.json` - all static damage tiers for weapons